zzy0814/MY_MedRAG_20250918/README.md

 ## 📖 Citation

-If you find our work useful, please consider citing our paper:
+If you find our work useful, please consider citing our papers:

 ```bibtex
 @inproceedings{zhao2025medrag,